-COVID-19 Associated Acute Kidney Injury: Managing Pandemic Demand Surge For Kidney Replacement Therapy In The United States
+COVID-19 Associated Acute Kidney Injury: Managing Pandemic Demand Surge for Kidney Replacement Therapy in the US

-A meta-analysis showed that among critically ill patients with COVID-19 the pooled prevalence of AKI was 46% and 19% of patients in the ICU required KRT.5 Patients with COVID-19–associated AKI have higher mortality rates than those with COVID-19 without AKI.
-The mortality rate increases with severity of AKI and need for KRT.6,7 A retrospective study found that 68% of people with COVID-19 AKI requiring KRT died during hospitalization.8
+A meta-analysis showed that, among critically ill patients with COVID-19, the pooled prevalence of AKI was 46 percent and 19 percent of patients in the ICU requiring KRT.5 Patients with COVID-19-associated AKI have higher mortality rates than those with COVID-19 without AKI.
+The mortality rate increases with the severity of AKI and need for KRT.6,7 A retrospective study found that 68 percent of people with COVID-19 AKI requiring KRT died during hospitalization.8

 A different study came to similar conclusions.
-When compared to patients without COVID-19, AKI associated with COVID-19 was more severe, including necessitating KRT and being associated with lower in-hospital kidney recovery.9,10 In a single center experience in New York, there was a high incidence (23%) and peak prevalence (29%) of severe AKI requiring KRT among critically ill patients.
-Although half of these patients died, the majority (84%) of those who survived had sufficient recovery of kidney function to allow cessation of KRT.11
+When compared to patients without COVID-19, AKI associated with COVID-19 was more severe, including necessitating KRT and being associated with lower in-hospital kidney recovery.9,10 In a single center experience in New York, there was a high incidence (23 percent) and peak prevalence (29 percent) of severe AKI requiring KRT among critically ill patients.
+Although half of these patients died, the majority (84 percent) of those who survived had sufficient recovery of kidney function to allow cessation of KRT.11

 FRESENIUS MEDICAL CARE NORTH AMERICA’S RESPONSE TO AKI ASSOCIATED WITH COVID-19

-Over the past year, the COVID-19 pandemic was associated with regional surges and global hot spots worldwide; the United States saw at least three distinct waves of COVID-19 cases by June 2021.
-The pandemic’s ebbs and flows put severe strain on hospital resources, including staffing, and availability of dialysis equipment and supplies (Figure 2).12 In New York City, the KRT demand for AKI patients was four to five times higher during the pandemic.
-Fresenius Medical Care North America’s (FMCNA) vertically integrated network was extremely valuable in meeting the needs of patients throughout the US.
-FMCNA’s Disaster Response team, which typically responds to natural disasters like earthquakes and hurricanes, played a critical role.
+Over the past year, the COVID-19 pandemic was associated with regional surges and global hot spots worldwide; the U.S. saw at least three distinct waves of COVID-19 cases by June 2021.
+The pandemic’s ebbs and flows put severe strain on hospital resources, including staffing and availability of dialysis equipment and supplies (Figure 2).12 In New York City, the KRT demand for AKI patients was four to five times higher during the pandemic.
+FMCNA's vertically integrated network was extremely valuable in meeting the needs of patients throughout the U.S. FMCNA’s Disaster Response Team, which typically responds to natural disasters like earthquakes and hurricanes, played a critical role.
 Its relationships with emergency operation centers, federal and state governments, and hospital systems have been instrumental in the effective coordination and response to the pandemic.

 MANAGING KRT DEVICES, DISPOSABLES, AND SUPPLIES